Dan Palami: Football

 In late 2017, it was reported that Palami would be involved in managing the Philippine youth teams in 2018.
 Palami described the setup of the national youth team to the setup of the senior national team in 2010 when there was a lack of developmental plan and transparency on the selection of players.
 He notes that national youth players are selected from the same schools which their coaches are affiliated with which he says is "coincidence at best and justifiable" but concedes that it creates doubts due to a lack of transparency on the selection process.
 Palami is reportedly planning to choose regularly competing players from three pools in Luzon, Visayas, and Mindanao for the final line-up of the youth teams.

 After helping the senior team qualify for their very first Asian Cup, Palami in March 2018 stated that he is considering another role in Philippine football.
 He said he might get involved in the grassroots of football in the country.

 Basketball

-In 2014, he was appointed as the team manager of the UP Fighting Maroons men's basketball team that have played in the UAAP.
+In 2014, he was appointed as the team manager of the UP Fighting Maroons men's basketball team of the University Athletic Association of the Philippines (UAAP).

-Sports administration

-After he graduated and established his own company, Palami and members of his staff began to play at the back of the Quezon City Hall and later at the Sunken Garden at the University of the Philippines.
-This would lead to the founding of Laos F.C. which later had some success at local tournaments such as the Ang Liga.

-Palami is also the owner of Global Cebu F.C. since the club's inception. until December 2017, when the club was sold to Alvin Caranzza of MacGraphics Carranz.